Article 1

 Article 144

 This article demonstrates Elasticsearch term-level queries including term, terms, range, exists, prefix, regexp, fuzzy, ids queries, and bool compound queries.
-Covers creating book index, inserting sample data, various query DSL examples and execution results.

 Article 145